liqotech/liqo/docs/installation/uninstall.md

 # Uninstall

-Liqo can be uninstalled leveraging the dedicated *liqoctl* command:
+Liqo can be uninstalled by leveraging the dedicated *liqoctl* command:

 ```bash
 liqoctl uninstall